 Department of Pharmaceutical Health Outcomes and Policy

-Rajender Aparasu, Ph.D., M.Pharm., FAPhA, Chair and Professor
+Rajender Aparasu, Ph.D., FAPhA, Chair and Professor

 The division houses the Institute for Community Health, an interdisciplinary research structure of federally funded investigators that address the Institute of Medicine's focus on community health initiatives through the collaboration of scientists and health professionals, agencies and institutions of higher learning in the Texas Medical Center.
 The faculty members in the department conduct research and quality initiatives to improve patient outcomes, practice, and policy related to medication, pharmacist services, and health care systems.

 Our vision is to be a nationally recognized department in pharmaceutical health outcomes and policy.

 Our mission is to provide education, conduct research, and offer services in pharmaceutical health outcomes and policy with an impact on the region and the nation.